-THE NEW PARADIGM IN ASSAULT RIFLES
+THE NEW PARADIGM IN COMBAT RIFLES

 Emerging from the U.S. military’s FN SCAR® program, the MK 16 and MK 17 weapon systems use a common multi-caliber architecture that is highly modular and instantly adaptable to virtually any mission requirements, and is further enhanced by the MK 13 grenade launcher.

 Since its adoption of the AR15 by the U.S. Air Force in 1962, and by the U.S. Army in 1964, the basic individual military weapon of the United States has demonstrated certain compromises inherent in its design and cycle of operation.